Bruno Osimo: Translation Studies

-A central concept of translation studies described by Bruno Osimo is Code-switching, key characteristic of multilingual individuals.
+A central concept of translation studies described by Bruno Osimo is Code-switching, a key characteristic of multilingual individuals.

 As a disciple of Peeter Torop, Bruno Osimo identifies translation parameters requesting a selection of appropriate translation strategies, oriented on the content of the source text (transposition), or on the code itself (recoding).

-Among his published translation, he has made available in English the works of Alexander Lyudskanov, pioneer in Machine translation.
+Among his published translations, he has made available in English the works of Alexander Lyudskanov, a pioneer in Machine translation.